shaik1002/biggitlabbomb/doc/administration/settings/terms.md

 When enabled, you can view the Terms of Service at the `-/users/terms` page on the instance, for example `https://gitlab.example.com/-/users/terms`.

-The link `Terms and privacy` will become visible in the help menu if any terms are defined.

 ## Enforce a Terms of Service and Privacy Policy

 To enforce acceptance of a Terms of Service and Privacy Policy: